KellsWorks/vue-datatable-x/README.md

 # Vue 3 Datatable X

-A highly customizable and feature-rich table component for Vue 3 applications.
+A highly customizable and feature-rich table component for Vue 3 applications

 ## Features